 DEFINITION OF TERMS

 AQMP: Air Quality Management Plan.
-The AQMP is a collection of tribal
+The AQMP is a collection of tribal regulations and plans to achieve healthy air quality under the Clean Air Act.
+For GRIC, the AQMP is synonymous with the Tribal

 Implementation Plan (TIP).